Mr. Right Again for Her

 “You like him.”

 Girl, yes!
 I could easily fall for this guy.
-But Tess Cornwall wasn’t about to pass up a chance to tease her overly serious personal assistant.
+But Lacey Perry wasn’t about to pass up a chance to tease her overly serious personal assistant.
 Pretending to be confused, she glanced up from the strap of her gold sandal that she’d bent to tighten a notch.
 “Who are you talking about?”

-“Really, Tess?”
+“Really, Lacey?”
 Rolling her eyes, Thea Everson pushed her reading glasses higher on her nose.
 “We both know I’m talking about a certain cowboy from Chipper, Texas.
 I’m not sure why you make me spell everything out for you.”
 She returned her attention to the computer on her desk.
 She was wearing an ivory blouse that made her already pale complexion look washed out.
-It was tucked into a plain set of black trousers that matched her hair — an inky shade that Tess suspected was not her natural color.
+It was tucked into a plain set of black trousers that matched her hair — the same inky shade that Lacey was so famous for.
+On Thea, it looked off.
+Way off.
+Lacey suspected it was because it wasn't her natural color.
 For the bazillionth time, she longed to give the plain Jane creature a make-over.

 “Oh, wow!
 Instead of packing, my boss is punning,” Thea noted dryly.
 She mashed a button, and the printer whirred into motion.
 She spun around in her swivel chair to swipe two sheets of paper from the printer’s landing tray.
 “Here’s your boarding pass.”
 She leaned across the desk to wave the two papers in the air.

-Tess smirked at the papers.
+Lacey smirked at the papers, knowing her assistant was waving two boarding passes at her.
 “Did you even look at what you printed?”

 “Of course, I did.”
 Thea impatiently pushed her long, dark bangs away from her eyes.
 They were in desperate need of a trim.
 Either that, or she was purposely hiding her expressive green eyes from the rest of the world.
 “Like I said, it’s your boarding pass.
 Your flight leaves in less than four hours, in case you’ve forgotten.”

 “I haven’t.
 And before you scold me too hard for returning to my office, you might want to take a closer look at what you printed.”
-Tess smiled as she waited, not entirely sure what kind of reaction she was going to get.
+Lacey tapped the toe of her show as she waited, not entirely sure what kind of reaction she was going to get.

 “Because you’re coming with me.”